We are against the New Immigration Plan for the UK

 - Despite widespread criticism, the Home Office wants to increase use of inhumane, cramped refugee ‘camps’ to hold asylum seekers.
 These camps have been found to have a lack of access to health care, legal advice and support services.

 - The introduction of ‘scientific methods’ to assess the age of asylum seekers and allowing immigration officers, rather than social workers, to assess age.
-Age assessments are complex and specialist work which cannot be made without a degree of error and immigration officers do not have the expertise to carry them out.
+Age assessments are complex and specialist work that cannot be made without a degree of error and immigration officers do not have the expertise to carry them out.